 Amsterdam has long been one of the world's top travel spots, but the capital of the Netherlands is fast becoming a preferred expat destination too.
 A culturally diverse city, rich in history and tradition, Amsterdam boasts pretty canals, jaw-dropping architecture and a phenomenal artistic heritage.

-Amsterdam's well-developed public transport network also consists of buses, trains and trams, but given Amsterdam’s bicycle culture, most people prefer cycling to work or school.
+Amsterdam's well-developed public transport network consists of buses, trains and trams, but, given the city's bicycle culture, most people prefer cycling to work or school.

 Perhaps the only downside to life in Amsterdam is the cost of living.
 The city has a notoriously high cost of living, with accommodation taking the biggest chunk of expats' salaries.
 Accommodation in Amsterdam is limited while demand is high, driving prices up.
 City-centre apartments may also be smaller than some expats are used to.
 As a result, many choose to live in the surrounding areas and suburbs, rather than in the city itself.

 Expats will get relief when it comes to public transport, as most people cycle for their daily commute, which is a free and healthy mode of transport.
 Eating out can cost a pretty penny, but groceries are generally affordable.

 Expats moving to Amsterdam will children will find that the city is ideal for raising a family.
 Public schooling is free for all children until the age of 16, but the language of instruction is Dutch.
 Expat parents with older non-Dutch-speaking children may consider private or international schools.

 That said, international schools can be rather steep and difficult to gain admission into, so parents should apply in advance.
 Healthcare in Amsterdam is also one of the best in the world.
 Expats who are from outside the EU and UK should secure private medical insurance to avoid incurring hefty bills.